containernetworking/cni/README.md

 $ ./build
 ```

-Finally, execute a command (`ifconfig` in this example) in a private network namespace that has joined `mynet` network:
+Finally, execute a command (`ifconfig` in this example) in a private network namespace that has joined the `mynet` network:

 ```bash
 $ CNI_PATH=`pwd`/bin